-"We have learned also that in every department of business and among every class of the community, the same system of evading the postage of letters is universally and extensively practised. the postage of letters reduced to 1d., the temptation to evade the law would be removed, and the immediate consequence would be that the greater part of the communications which are at present transmitted by irregular channels would pass through the post-office.
-The actual amount of such correspondence, also, would be prodigiously increased; and in particular, there would be a very great increase in the number of letters relating to the sale or purchase of goods, sending invoices, accounts, and remittances-letters of advice, of inquiry, or of explanation-letters pointing out or supplying errors or omissions in orders or directions-letters to secure accuracy and expedition-notices of the calls of travellers, and so on -the greater part of which, were the postage reduced to 1d., would pass through the post-office.
-There would also be a great increase in the number of post circulars containing lists of prices current, specifications of stock on hand, and inquiring or advising about the state of markets; and such circulars at present are either not written at all, or but rarely written, on account of the postage.
-There would farther be a very great increase in the number of post circulars and communications of every kind, from every description of persons engaged in business or requiring to solicit the notice of the public, such as from bankers, accountants, law agents, tradesmen, insurance agents, brokers, auctioneers, managers of public institutions of a charitable, religious, Evidence from literary, or scientific nature, booksellers, publishers, and others.
-There would be a great increase, too, in family or domestic correspondence Report of Town between relatives and friends, living in distant places; and on this point, it is a subject of common remark, that among people in ordinary or humble circumstances, the present high rates of postage form almost a complete bar to friendly correspondence.
+"We have learned also that in every department of business and among every class of the community, the same Town Council. system of evading the postage of letters is universally and extensively practised.
+Were the postage of letters reduced to 1d., the temptation to evade the law would be removed. and the immediate consequence would be, that the greater part of the communications which are at present transmitted by irregular channels would pass through the post-The actual amount of such correspondence, also, would be prodigiously increased; and in particular, there would be a very great increase in the number of letters relating to the sale or purchase of goods, sending invoices, accounts, and remittances-letters of advice, of inquiry, or of explanation-letters pointing out or supplying errors or omissions in orders or directions-letters to secure accuracy and expedition-notices of the calls of travellers, and so on-the greater part of which, were the postage reduced to 1d., would pass through the post-office.
+There would also be a great increase in the number of post circulars containing lists of prices current, specifications of stock on hand, and inquiring or advising about the state of markets; and such circulars at present are either not written at all, or but rarely written, on account of the postage. would further be a very great increase in the number of post circulars and communications of every kind, from every description of persons engaged in business or requiring to solicit the notice of the public, such as from bankers, accountants, law agents, tradesmen, insurance agents, brokers, auctioneers, managers of public institutions of a charitable, religious, literary, or scientific nature, booksellers, publishers, and others.
+There would be a great increase, too, in family or domestic correspondence between relatives and friends, living in distant places; and on this point, it is a subject of common remark, that among people in ordinary or humble circumstances, the present high rates of postage form almost a complete bar to friendly correspondence.

 "It is worthy of remark, that much inconvenience is at present experienced in mercantile houses by the receipt of letters through common carriers or other irregular country channels.
-Orders for goods are usually brought by carriers in the forenoon, and requiring to be fulfilled by the return of the carrier in the afternoon, accompanied by invoices or letters.
-Or parties come to town from a distance to make purchases, and requiring their purchases to be made up, and the invoices and accounts prepared, before they quit town---probably in a few hours.
-Much annoyance is thus occasioned, which would be almost altogether avoided were the postage made so cheap as to enable merchants to transmit the invoices and correspondence by post, in place of along with the goods, or otherwise.
+Orders for goods are usually brought by carriers in the forenoon, and requiring to be fulfilled by the return of the carrier in the afternoon, accompanied by in-Or parties come to town from a distance voices or letters. to make purchases, and requiring their purchases to be made up, and the invoices and accounts prepared, before they quit town-probably in a few hours.
+Much annoy-Evidence from ance is thus occasioned, which would be almost altogether Report of the control of the cont avoided were the postage made so cheap as to enable mer- Town Council. chants to transmit the invoices and correspondence by post, in place of along with the goods, or otherwise.